Data Engineering

 • Vended credentials: Polaris generates short-lived GCS credentials for the compute engine to directly access data files, without the engine needing long-term storage credentials

-Polaris vs alternatives: AWS Glue (AWS-specific), Hive Metastore (JVM-heavy), Nessie (version control-centric), Unity Catalog (Databricks-specific).
-Polaris is the only fully open-source Iceberg REST Catalog implementation.
+Versus AWS Glue (AWS-specific), Hive Metastore (JVM-heavy), Nessie (version control-focused), and Unity Catalog (Databricks-only), Polaris is open-source, vendor-neutral, and purpose-built for the Iceberg REST Catalog spec.

 How VectorFin Uses This

-VectorFin runs Apache Polaris on Cloud Run at catalog.vectorfinancials.com.
-This catalog serves as the authoritative registry for all VectorFin Iceberg tables.
+VectorFin runs Apache Polaris on Cloud Run at catalog.vectorfinancials.com, the authoritative registry for all VectorFin Iceberg tables.

 Pro plan customers are provisioned as principals in the Polaris catalog with read-only access to the vectorfinancials warehouse.
-They configure their Snowflake, Databricks, or BigQuery to use the catalog:
+They configure BigQuery (native vector search) or Snowflake (preview) to use the catalog:

 CREATE CATALOG INTEGRATION vectorfin_catalog